 The cord blood bank operated by Jiachenhong, our operating subsidiary in Beijing, obtained its first cord blood banking license from the MOH in September 2002.
 In June 2007, June 2010 and April 2013, the DOH in Beijing renewed the license for the cord blood bank operated by us for an additional three years.
 In April 2016, the LHFPC in Beijing renewed the license for the cord blood bank operated by us for an additional nine years.
-The cord blood bank operated by Nuoya, our operating subsidiary in Guangdong, obtained its first cord blood bank operated by us for an additional three years.
-The cord blood bank operated by 2015, the DOH/LHFPC in Guangdong renewed the license for the cord blood bank operated by us for an additional three years.
+The cord blood bank operated by Nuoya, our operating subsidiary in Guangdong, obtained its first cord blood banking license from the MOH in June 2006.
+In May 2009, May 2012 and May 2015, the DOH/LHFPC in Guangdong renewed the license for the cord blood bank operated by us for an additional three years.
 The cord blood bank operated by Lukou, our operating subsidiary in Zhejiang, obtained its first cord blood banking license from the MOH in September 2010.
 In September 2013 and September 2016, the DOH/LHFPC in Zhejiang renewed the license for the cord blood bank operated by us for an additional three years.